House (astrology): House modalities and triplicities

 Following the classification of signs by the four classical elements (Fire, Earth, Air and Water), houses can also be grouped together in triplicities, related to a level of experience.

 In old astrological writings (e.g. William Lilly), house could also be used as a synonym for domicile or rulership, as in the sentence "The Moon has its house in Cancer" meaning that Cancer is ruled by the Moon.
 It may be helpful to think of a ruling planet, in this case the Moon, as the "owner of the 4th House", and the sign, e.g. Cancer, as the CEO or landlord who runs the house.
 In an individual horoscope, whatever planet occupies any given house can be thought of as the house's tenant.
 (See Rulership section below.)

-The four bhavas of Hindu astrology

-In Indian astrology, the twelve houses are called Bhava and their meanings are very similar to the triplicities in Western astrology.
-The houses are divided into four 'bhavas' which point to 'mood' or what the house stands for.
-These four bhavas are Dharma (duty), Artha (resources), Kama (pleasure) and Moksha (liberation).
-These bhavas are called 'purusharthas or 'aims in life.'
-The ancient mystics of India realized that the austere path of the yogi was not for everyone.
-They found that each human existence has four worthwhile goals in life: